Virtual brand workshops: 6 secrets of success

 Virtual brand strategy projects

 Our approach built on 20 years of experience of running the brandgym as a fully virtual business.
 It was designed like this from day one: a global team; no offices; virtual collaboration, via phone/email and then Zoom.
 Having a clear, confident view on virtual working helped secure live projects and win new ones.
-Fast forward to today and we’ve run 100+ virtual brand workshops which have proved to be highly effective.
-They’re not 100% as good as face to face.
+Fast forward to today and we’ve run 200+ virtual brand workshops which have proved to be highly effective.
+Sure, they’re not 100% as good as face to face.
 But feedback is that they’re 80-90% as good, provided they are well designed and facilitated.

 Virtual brand strategy training